brython-dev/brython/www/doc/en/syntax.md

 - the built-in function `open()` takes as argument the url of the file to open.
 Since it is read with an Ajax call, it must be in the same domain as the script.
 The object returned by `open()` has the usual reading and access methods : `read, readlines, seek, tell, close`.
-Only text mode is supported: the Ajax call is blocking and in this mode the `responseType` attribute can't be set

 - by default, `print()` will output to the web browser console and so are the error messages. `sys.stderr` and `sys.stdout` can be assigned to an object